mircealungu/student-projects/thesis-writing.md

 important, high-level ideas in your thesis, not on your English.

 **How to Ensure This**: Have a native English speaker review your text.
-If you can't do that, at least run your text through an automatd spellchecker before submitting your draft.
+If you can't do that, at least run your text through an automated spellchecker before submitting your draft.
 Use at least the following two spellcheckers:
-1. Grammarly (the web application, not the chorme extension).
+1. Grammarly (the web application, not the Chrome extension).
 Create a free account on [app.grammarly.com](app.grammarly.com).
 You don't have to get the paid version: if you address the observations in the free version, your text should already be much more readable.